 Every fall, Mossbank’s great waterfowl hunting area attracts hunters from all over North America.
 They are drawn by the community’s position on the major routes of migratory birds – not to mention the unbeatable small-town hospitality.

 Visitors to the Mossbank district have many options when looking for overnight accommodations.
-This includes a full-service RV park, a local hotel, the Robyn’s Nest and Burrowing Owl suites as well as several hotels a short drive from town.
+This includes a full-service RV park, a local hotel and the Robyn’s Nest suite as well as several hotels a short drive from town.